ThreeLetters/SuperSQL/1.0.6/source/index.html.md

 * `(Array)columns` - Array of columns to return. `[]` will query using the `*` selector.
 * `(Array)where` - Array of conditions for WHERE (See above for documentation on WHERE)
 * `(Array|Null)join` - Array of conditions for JOIN.
 Usage below
-* `(Int|String|Array)limit` - Number of rows to retrieve. if string, will be treated as an append - it will be appended to the sql query.
+* `(Int|String)limit` - Number of rows to retrieve. if string, will be treated as an append - it will be appended to the sql query.

 <aside class="notice">
 You may also put `DISTINCT`, in the top of the columns array to use the DISTINCT keyword.
 Other available keywords include: `INSERT INTO table` and `INTO table` (replace table with table name)